Think your business is optimised for new user growth globally? Think again – many companies are overlooking a critical infrastructure component.

 But while the internet has fostered all this massive transformation, many applications are still based on rules from 20+ years ago.
 This limits how businesses, organizations and people connect with each other.

-According to the recent 2018 internet trends report by renowned venture capitalist and analyst Mary Meeker, more than half of the world’s population, roughly 3.6 billion people, are now using the internet and using it often (this is line with ITU’s numbers).
+According to the recent 2018 by renowned venture capitalist and analyst Mary Meeker, more than half of the world’s population, roughly 3.6 billion people, are now using the internet and using it often (this is line with ITU’s numbers).
 While overall numbers continue to rise, gaining new users is becoming more challenging.

 But what if you made your services more accessible?
 What if you made it even more tailored to people’s personal choices?
 How would that impact your business domestically and globally?